 My CitiBus: Another affordable way to get around the city is with the My CitiBus service.
 You can buy a transport code from one of the stations and top it up as you go.
 There is a free app that you can download that lists the timetables for each stop, fares, and a route planner.

 Rent a Car: Cape Town is rather spread out and with many things to do around the Cape and beyond, I recommend renting a car.
 Remember that you drive on the left side of the road here!
 The street signage can be a bit confusing, but you’ll find that the city is auto-friendly with ample parking and not a lot of traffic.
 Gas stations accept both cash and credit, but not all.
 There will be a sign outside telling you if they accept credit or not, but it’s a good idea to always have some cash on you just in case.
-You will also need small changes for tolls on major roads.
+Use Discover Cars to find you the best deals

 Rent a Scooter: Scooters and Vespas are very popular in Cape Town.
 They’re a very fast and convenient way to get around, just remember to wear your helmet!